Montgomery St. Peter Montgomery St. Peter

 Oud West.
 This expansive neighborhood is a great place to visit for its many restaurants, bars, markets, vintage and interior design shops.
 It’s nearby the city’s largest park, Vondelpark, and home to Ten Katemarkt Market and the De Hallen Food Hall.

 Amsterdam Noord.
-Is a former industrial neighborhood that’s become home to a large artist community.
+A former industrial neighborhood that’s become home to a large artist community.
 Many former warehouses have been transformed into waterfront bars, flea markets and art studios.
 It’s accessible via a ferry near Central Station.

 IJburg.
 A neighborhood built on an artificial island with boat lined canals and marinas, ultra modern row houses, tree lined sidewalks and cobblestone plazas.
 It’s contemporary contrast and historic similarities with the city’s oldest neighborhoods make it a unique place to visit.
 We stayed here in a modern cabin at an architect’s property.
 Book here on Airbnb.